hrgdavor/jscadui/packages/require/README.md

 ```

 To get the proper file-name along with correct line numbers you must add to the end of the script: `script + '\n//# sourceURL='+url` .
 You can add more variables to the script environment if needed.

+## loading from CDN

+### jscad/modeling

+It contains `unpkg` entry in package.json that point to bundled file.

+### pantograph2d

+This library defines `main` in package.json, and using that instead of bundled jsdelivr allowed
+our require function to load the lib and internal deps it has.